clarktrimble/ba-blog/content/blog/stator/index.md

 Register and start a worker in a goroutine, presumably to re-register, yawn, but check out that logging!

 The `Logger.WithFields` call adds a unique `worker_id` field to all messages logged with the returned `ctx`.
-An intrepid troubleshooter uniformly provided with such can quickly filter and pivot thier way to a picture of "what happened?".
+An intrepid troubleshooter uniformly provided with the likes can quickly filter and pivot thier way to a picture of "what happened?".

-Of course, depending on a particular logger is a faux pas extraordinare in some circles and you'll be glad to know `Logger` shows up as an interface in the roster package.
+Of course, depending on a particular logger is a faux pas extraordinare in some circles and you'll be glad to know `Logger` shows up only as an interface in the roster package.

 Now to re-register: